weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda.md

 # Set the model ID, e.g., Llama 3 Chat.
 model_id = "meta.llama2-13b-chat-v1"

-# Define the user message to send.
-input_query = "How are you?"
+def prepare_prompt(input_query):
     # Embed the message in Llama 3's prompt format.
-prompt = f"""You must provide an answer."
+    prompt = f"""You must provide an answer in under 5 sentences."
                 "context":  "You are a sorcerer who lives in the fantasy world, specialized in light magic, but you are familiar with other elements, you have been asked a question.
 You must provide an answer.
                 Your have a hot-cold personality type, normally being sharp but at some prompt suddenly becoming lovestruck.
 You are in your 20s, and female."
     user: {input_query}
     """

     # Format the request payload using the model's native structure.
     request = {
         "prompt": prompt
     }

+    return json.dumps(request)

 def lambda_handler(event, context):